dahliaOS/documentation/markdown/articles/contribute/roadmap-2022.md

 In 2021, we did not release software as frequently as we would have liked to.
 Going forward, starting with dahliaOS Linux 22*, we are going to ensure timely and consistent updates to our software.
 Updates to dahliaOS Linux and FImage will be released monthly, with security and other required updates released as needed.

+### Our commitment to Fuchsia-based software

+In 2022, we aim to begin the process of porting over our work to Zircon.
+Limited access to hardware has made this difficult in years prior, but we will be able to accelerate our workflow using FImage.
+Additionally, FImage will continue to be updated.

 ### More to come!

 2021 was a very productive year, and 2022 will be even more so!
 Thank you for your support!